 Amalfi Coast – Italy, Road trip – Europe

 A visit to the Amalfi Coast, is a highlight for many travellers, traveling to Italy.There’s something truly breath-taking about driving along the Mediterranean Sea.There are a number of roads to take but the most popular one is from Sorrento, in the south to Salerno, having a pristine coastline on one side and pastel-coloured villages, green mountains, and historic churches on the other.With architecture that is warm and inviting, you may find that the only thing on your mind is, if it’s too soon to stop for pizza again.

-The highlight of this road trip is that there are plenty of scenic stops like Amalfi, the church Duomo di Sant’Andrea, Positano, the cave Grotta dello Smeraldo, and Michelin-starred Rossellini’s restaurant in Ravello, which sits right next to the water.
+The highlight of road trips along the Amalfi Coast, is that there are plenty of scenic stops like Amalfi, the church Duomo di Sant’Andrea, Positano, the cave Grotta dello Smeraldo, and Michelin-starred Rossellini’s restaurant in Ravello, which sits right next to the water.